aholowko/intellij-tapestry4/README.md

 ## TODO and Wishlist

 * Proper OGNL parsing
+* Use IDEAs stub-index to include the *.jwc files for partner-file search
 * Autocompletion on ognl expressions in the template
 * LineMarker References from java-code to its usages in templates